Married to a Psychopath: 12 Basic Tips for Leaving an Abusive Relationship

 Set Yourself Free

 People stay in toxic relationships for all sorts of reasons.
 Some of the most common ones are fear for their own safety, fear of losing their children, and fear of losing belongings and finances.
 Seek legal counsel, and find out what your options are.
 It's also helpful to talk to a therapist, if you can find a good one whom you feel comfortable with.
 Come up with a solid escape plan that you can gradually put into action.
-Most importantly, make sure your spouse remains unaware of your plans and any contact you've had with lawyers and therapists.
+Most importantly, make sure your significant other remains unaware of your plans and any contact you've had with lawyers and therapists.

 © 2015 Psycho Free Zone